spontoreau/jinject/README.md

     - Improve performance
     - Async mode
-    - Capability to resolve object define with ctor (actually resolve only inline object... -_-')
     - Capability to resolve function dependencies
+    - Bind validation of object depend on other object structure (interface/contract like)